-I should thank this recession because I’ve discovered that cooking with chicken thighs is not only economical, but also recipe friendly.
-One of the few things I have refused to cut back during this recession (besides my shoe wardrobe) is cooking magazines, especially Fine Cooking.
-While looking for a new way to prepare chicken thighs, I was happy to see that Fine Cooking came to the rescue with their recipe for a chipotle cinnamon broiled chicken thighs.
+Cooking with chicken thighs is not only economical, but also recipe friendly.
+While looking for a new way to prepare chicken thighs, I was happy to see that there are so many people sharing their recipes for a chipotle cinnamon broiled chicken thighs.
 The combination of ingredients of cinnamon, sugar, cumin and chipotle was intriguing and so flavorful.
 Add the red pepper sauce and serve with roasted potatoes and onions and you have one heck of a dinner.
 This is how I did it.

 On to the recipe: